 82. Natural Agility +40

 This tree's final stat boost will make your Thief a force to be reckoned with.
 Okay, maybe I'm exaggerating.
-But, 40 points in Agility are usually the difference between landing that final blow on a boss or getting killed in the same turn.
+But 40 points in Agility is usually the difference between landing that final blow on a boss or getting killed in the same turn.
 Besides, stat boosts are good (except when they're not, but that's not the case here).

 100. Treasure Eye Land 2 MP

 The ultimate perk of the Acquisitiveness skill tree cements the Thief's role in a party as resident liberator of valuables and loot finder.
 Upon usage, this ability allows the Thief to detect the location of all treasure chests and mark them on the dungeon map.
 It doesn't do me much good as I explore every nook and cranny, but it's good if you just want to grab the chests and get the heck out of your current location.